 Dampwood termites do not regularly infest residential homes but do cause extensive damage if they do.
 If given the chance, wood damage can be extensive after several years of an infestation.

 Do you have termites in home?
-Call us for a free termite inspection.
+Call us for a free termite consultation.
 It is often very difficult to detect termites and they can be deceiving.
 Call on our experts to take care of your termite problems.